9 Reasons why Cervnia is the best ski resort in the world

 While I have mentioned the views- the Matterhorn really does deserve a special mention.
-Standing in the valley looking up at the Matterhorn and the ridge surrounding Cervinia, I wouldn’t blame you if you were reminded of how very small and young we are when compared to this ancient, hulking giant.
+Standing in the valley, looking up at the the infamous mountain and the ridge surrounding Cervinia, I wouldn’t blame you if you were reminded of how very small and young we are when compared to this ancient, hulking giant.

 The Beauty of the Town

 Not only are the views of the surrounding mountains an incredible site to behold, but the town itself is picturesque.